 Agile eQMS to Move Faster & Break Nothing

-A Customer Story on building & maintaining a compliant eQMS at agile speed on Atlassian Confluence and Jira
+A Customer Story on Building & Maintaining a Compliant Document Management in Confluence and Jira at agile speed

 Orthogonal, a Chicago based company, builds SaMD and connected device systems by combining agile methods with regulatory compliance requirements.
 Over the course of the last 10 years they have been working with companies of various sizes – from device manufacturing start-ups to pharmaceutical giants that build, evolve and scale the regulated, software-enabled medical devices.

-Maintaining their eQMS to fit agile development has always been a challenge and the main reason why Orthogonal has been looking for a solution that best meets these controversial requirements.
+Maintaining their Document Management to fit agile development has always been a challenge and the main reason why Orthogonal has been looking for a solution that best meets these controversial requirements.

 When we think about software, the central keyword is: Speed